 There are plenty of hikes and walks to The Peak in Hong Kong.
-But if you’re feeling lazy but still want to get some exercise, the walk up from Pok Fu Lam Reservoir to The Peak is perfect for you!
+But if you’re not too energetic and still want to get some exercise, the walk up from Pok Fu Lam Reservoir to The Peak is perfect for you!

 The walk via Pok Fu Lam Country Park is short, slightly strenuous and suitable for families and kids.
 It’s paved and shaded all the way through.
 And most of all, it offers a path of tranquillity in the midst of this bustling city.

 Pok Fu Lam Reservoir to The Peak Walk

 Here is a quick map of the walk, along with the elevation profile where you can see that the incline is quite gentle.

 To start this hike, make your way to the start of Pok Fu Lam Reservoir Road on Pok Fu Lam Road.
 There are plenty of buses that stop right next to the starting point.
 In fact too many to list here, so it’s probably easier if you Google Map it.